Deviant Frankfort Horizontal Plane: Erroneous Reflections of Cephalometric Values in Vertical Skeletal Discrepancy Cases

 Cite this article:

 - Sivamurthy, Gautham, and Shantha Sundari.
 "Deviant Frankfort Horizontal Plane: Erroneous Reflections of Cephalometric Values in Vertical Skeletal Discrepancy Cases."
-International Journal of Dental Science and Research 1.1 (2013): 1-4.
+International Journal of Dental Sciences and Research 1.1 (2013): 1-4.

 - Sivamurthy, G. , & Sundari, S. (2013).
 Deviant Frankfort Horizontal Plane: Erroneous Reflections of Cephalometric Values in Vertical Skeletal Discrepancy Cases.
-International Journal of Dental Science and Research, 1(1), 1-4.
+International Journal of Dental Sciences and Research, 1(1), 1-4.

 - Sivamurthy, Gautham, and Shantha Sundari.
 "Deviant Frankfort Horizontal Plane: Erroneous Reflections of Cephalometric Values in Vertical Skeletal Discrepancy Cases."
-International Journal of Dental Science and Research 1, no. 1 (2013): 1-4.
+International Journal of Dental Sciences and Research 1, no. 1 (2013): 1-4.